AndriyKhomiv/Intelliarts_Trainee_Test/README.md

 2. Apache Ant

 ---
-In order to run the transformation on the command line I need to write "ant"
+Type 'ant' in project root to run the transformation.
+Result will be put to the 'output' folder